parasomni/mrrobot-chatroom/README.md

 # mrrobot-chatroom
-A recreation of the chat room Darlene uses to connect to the dark army.
+A recreation of the chat room Darlene, Cisco and the Dark Army uses to interact with each other.

 # Setup